Are you a snow-lover, or a beach bum?

 Related Article: Little Known Exercise Facts That Could Affect Your Memory

-Research shows that your overall alertness & mental performance is at its best when your body temperature is high.
+Research shows that your overall alertness & mental performance is at their best when your body temperature is high.
 Staying warm in nice weather helps keep you alert and improves your memory.